-Let’s, then, take a look at Gallouj and Weinstein’s model, described in “Innovation in Services”.
-And it is a model that breaks a service into four lists of characteristics (though they quickly go on to call two of them competences).
-These competences are:
+Let’s take a look at Gallouj and Weinstein’s model, described in “Innovation in Services”.
+It is a model that breaks a service into four characteristics (though they quickly go on to call two of them competencies).
+And these characteristics are:

 - External characteristics () – aspects of the offering

 - Technical characteristics () – goods, processes, places, ways of working etc, involved in the delivery

 - Provider competences () – skills of the provider’s individuals